Proudly serving the Gainesville community since 1987.

 Root canal treatment may be necessary when the tissue within the tooth becomes infected or necrotic.
 This can be caused by extensive decay, trauma to the tooth, deep fillings, tooth fractures, or periodontal disease.
 Inside a healthy tooth is soft tissue called pulp.
 If the pulp becomes inflamed or infected, it requires endodontic treatment to maintain the tooth.
 Without this procedure, the patient will experience further tooth pain and an abscess.
 An abscess effects the jaw bones and can become a dental emergency.

-Once an abscess forms, bacteria located there must survive.
-While the bacteria does not have constant access to oxygen, it is capable of living off of sulfur, which causes a bitter taste in your mouth.
+Once an abscess forms, bacteria located there must find a way to survive.
+While the bacteria does not have constant access to oxygen, it is capable of living off of a natural chemical known as sulfur, which produces a bitter, foul taste in the mouth.

-An infected tooth can cause the appearance of cracks in the tooth’s enamel or tubes from the layer below the enamel.
+An infected tooth can cracks in the tooth’s enamel or tubes from the layer below the enamel.
 The material that lays beneath the enamel is sensitive to temperature changes; therefore, when cold or hot food and beverages come into contact with the tooth, you feel pain.

-When a tooth becomes a different color, it is indicative that the pulp has degenerated.
+When a tooth becomes a different color, it is indicative that the pulp has degenerated due to an infection within it.
+This can cause the tooth to appear darker than the surrounding, natural teeth.
 This is often seen when teeth are traumatized and may happen long after the initial trauma.